background

 Social-native behaviors

-This isn't about copying social platforms.
-It's about acknowledging that Gen Z's muscle memory is shaped by these interfaces, and using that familiarity to make complex research feel approachable.
+We're not copying social platforms.
+We're acknowledging that Gen Z's muscle memory is shaped by these interfaces.

 Technical execution.